 A 1996 graduate of the University of Wisconsin, Mahoney resides in Chicago with her dog, Mick.

 Jon Sata Sr. Vice President, Partnerships & Business Development

-Jon Sata is in his second full season as senior vice president of partnerships and business development.
+Jon Sata is in his third full season as senior vice president of partnerships and business development.
 Prior to being elevated to his current role in December 2016, Sata spent six seasons as the vice president of partnerships.
 The Purdue graduate came to the Wolves after one season as sponsorship executive for the Professional Bull Riders (PBR).

 Under Sata’s direction, the Wolves have won the American Hockey League’s Sponsorship Sales Department of the Year award three times (2010-11, 2011-12 and 2014-15).

 Sata and his wife, Sarah, reside in Elmhurst with their two sons, Justin and Jeremy, daughter, Sonya, and dog, Chile.